Fanaen/fanaen.fr/content/_index.md

 +++
 title = "Home"
 keywords = ['polyvalent', 'developer', 'musician']

 +++

 {{%verticalchunk%}}
 ## Software engineering

 Polyvalent developer at [Method in the Madness](https://www.methodinthemadness.eu) and keen about software in all its forms.
-I like to solve technical issues for clients, coworkers, friends and family members alike.
+I like to solve technical issues for clients, co-workers, friends and family members alike.

-But no, I won't "fix your computer".
-Ok, Maybe I will, if you give me chocolate...</sub>.

 {{%/verticalchunk%}}